benwilliams140/comp3501-project/project_report.md

 5. If we had more time

-  - Shadows, and normal mapping
+  - Implementing Shadows + normal mapping
-  - focus more on optimizing game performance
+  - Focusing more on optimizing game performance
-  - add more enemy types
+  - Adding more enemy types and smarter AI
-  - energy resourse object
+  - Adding a more in-depth energy system (eg. mining energy crystals)
-  - sound effects
+  - Adding sound effects
+  - Balancing game object variables (eg. movement, health, projectiles, etc.)